csci701f23/undercover-salamander/DOCUMENTATION.md

 * Control Buttons: includes buttons for incrementing and decrementing the year, pausing the playback, and adjusting the playback speed

 # Map Component Documentation
 The map is a component that displays an svg image of a chloropleth map.
-This map is changed by year (provided as state from the scroll bar) and parameter
+This map is changed by year (provided as a state from the scroll bar) and parameter
 (provided as state from the tab bar).
 The background counties are colored in based on a scale (described in the scale component) and depending on their values received from the NOAA data.